miecha3l/ChessTCP/README.md

 ## Project introduction
 This is my client-server chess game based on my own (kind off) chess engine.
-Communication model is based on TCP/IP socket connection implemented via SFML Network module.
+Communication model is based on TCP socket connection implemented via SFML Network module.
 This project is created as submission for my school programming contest "SCI++".

 # Progress as for 15.04.2019
 ## Server